Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/12-javascript-refresher/+page.md

 ## Key Workflow Tips

-*   **Prerequisites:** Ensure Node.js and npm are installed.
+*   **Prerequisites:** Ensure NodeJS and npm are installed.
 *   **Run Location:** Always execute `node yourfile.js` from the *same directory* where `yourfile.js` is located.
 *   **SAVE YOUR FILES:** Remember to save (`Cmd+S`/`Ctrl+S`) before running `node`.
 The white dot in the VS Code tab means unsaved changes.
 *   **Terminal History:** Use the `up` and `down` arrow keys in your terminal to cycle through previous commands, saving you typing.
-*   **Javascript Flexibility:** Be aware that Javascript can sometimes be flexible (e.g., optional semicolons, hoisting), which can occasionally lead to confusion.
+*   **JavaScript Flexibility:** Be aware that JavaScript can sometimes be flexible (e.g., optional semicolons, hoisting), which can occasionally lead to confusion.
 Sticking to consistent practices helps.

-This refresher covers the essential Javascript concepts needed to get started.
+This refresher covers the essential JavaScript concepts needed to get started.
 As we progress, we'll build upon these fundamentals.